amirr0r/notes/Linux/memo.md

 - `sudo modprobe <module_name>` : load a module
 ## Logs

-`/var/log/syslog` : human readable journal of the events that are happening on our system
+- `/var/log/syslog` : human readable journal of the events that are happening on our system
+- **rsyslog** is an advanced version of **syslog**, most Linux distributions should be using this new version.

 ```js
 // get description of a youtube video